ciscoheat/sveltekit-flash-message/README.md

   event: RequestEvent
 )

-// For compatibility, the sveltekit signature can also be used throw redirect(
+// For compatibility, the sveltekit signature can also be used,
+// which will send no flash message. throw redirect(
   status: number,
   location: string,